wodby/docs/1.0/docs/apps/domains.md

 # Domains

-## Technical .wod.by domain name
+## Technical .wodby.cloud domain name

-Wodby provides a short *.wod.by domain name to every application, it depends on the name of the application and the name of the organization.
+Wodby provides a technical *.wodby.cloud domain name to every application, it depends on the name of the application and the name of the organization.
 It looks like this:
 ```
-[instance].[app name].[organization name].wod.by
+[instance].[app name].[organization name].wodby.cloud
 ```
 you can find your technical domain from `Instance > Domains page`.